 Pedestrian accidents can be devastating for many reasons, but the main one being that usually very serious injuries will result to the pedestrian who was hit.
 This is why discovering fault is a complex matter because many factors are taken into consideration and damages will be based off of this.
-Here are some of the damages that you may expect to receive when you have become injured:

 Medical Expenses: If a negligent driver hits a pedestrian, they will almost always have to pay for medical expenses.
 However, there are some situations in which problems arise.
 Take for example a situation in which a driver is not paying attention to the road and stops too late, hitting a pedestrian.
 The vehicle was slowing to a stop and only hit the pedestrian at 5 miles-per-hour, meaning that the pedestrian only suffered a little pain from the impact.
 The problem is – when the accident occurred, the pedestrian had a heart attack.
 Now you must ask yourself: Is the driver liable for the heart attack as well?
 Many pedestrians would not have had a heart attack in the same situation.
 However, since many courts find that the driver should be liable for all medical expenses resulting from the collision, they may see matters differently.